-If you have lived in Charleston for a spell, you know what it really means when a genteel Southern belle or country gentleman says, “Bless your heart.”
+If you have lived for a spell in Charleston, you know what it really means when a genteel Southern belle or country gentleman says, “Bless your heart.”
 The meaning is something to the effect of “You poor fool” or “How embarrassing for your kin.”
 Sometimes, that is exactly the reaction we have to the news.

 • During last week’s City Council meeting, one councilman became confused when the Tourism Commission presented its recommendations for monitoring ambient temperature downtown.
 His confusion centered around the word “ambient.”
 “I take an Ambient to go to sleep,” he said.

 • At the same meeting, a few people got riled up about some new residential developments cropping up around Charleston.
 During the public hearings, one man (who did not identify himself) spoke his mind about developers who he said had pushed African-American communities off of the peninsula over the years.
 “They used to give you a chicken sandwich for your vote and then take over your community,” he said.
 “Now they give you air conditioning.”
 People in the galley started clapping, and Mayor Joseph P. Riley Jr. reminded everyone that Council’s rules of decorum do not allow applause.